davidomanovic/davidomanovic/README.md

 - C++
 - Rust

-I am a contributor at the current open source library:
+I am a contributor at the open source library:
 - **IBM Qiskit Community:** [ffsim](https://github.com/qiskit-community/ffsim)

 Have a look at some of my open source projects, and feel free to contribute :)